|

 distinctively new.

-With worldwide sales of more than 2 million, White Teeth won success that was
+With worldwide sales of more than 2 million, the effect was almost instantaneous.
+In

 London, Sydney, Delhi and New York, publishers were now on the alert for "the